 Editor’s Note: Hotspot Shield is owned by Pango, Comparitech’s parent company.

 Hotspot Shield is our top choice for getting a Chinese IP address.
 It has roughly 1,800 servers in 80+ locations including China, making it easy to unblock geo-restricted platforms from all around the world.
 Further, with consistently high speeds (over 60 Mbps in our latest tests), there’s no need to worry about excessive lag or buffering.
 This VPN allows you to connect up to five devices simultaneously, so it’s great for those looking to browse securely both at home and on-the-go.

-Hotspot Shield apps are available for Windows, MacOS, iOS, and Android.
+Hotspot Shield apps are available for Windows, Linux, MacOS, iOS, and Android.

 - Fast, reliable speeds

 BEST VPN FOR A CHINESE IP ADDRESS:Hotspot Shield is our top pick as it allows you to quickly and reliably access sites like Youku outside of China.
 This VPN is fast, secure, and, best of all, it comes with a risk-free 45-day money-back guarantee.